tanvi2711/javascript-foundations/README.md

-# javascript-foundations
+🚀 JavaScript Foundations

-This repository documents my structured journey of mastering core JavaScript concepts through hands-on coding practice and mini projects.
+This repository documents my structured learning and practice of core JavaScript concepts.

+Each folder is organized topic-wise and contains hands-on code examples as I progress through my journey.

+🎯 Goals

+Strengthen JavaScript fundamentals

+Write clean and structured code